thegooddocsproject/templates/style-guide/about-style-guide.md

 Every project has its own unique terms and buzzwords and this glossary can help you record your project’s preferred terms.
-This word list provides a list of specific terms that are either common word choice problems or which are unique to our project.
+This word list provides a list of specific terms that are either common word choice problems or which are unique to your project.
 As a word of caution, try to minimize jargon and buzzwords.
 Also, avoid creating too many project-specific terms.
 Where possible, use the terms that are standard for your industry to avoid confusion.